mattHorrigan/Node-Musebots/README.md

 # Node-Musebots
 An OSC UDP networking framework for laptop orchestras.
-Take a look at the Wiki for further instructions!
+Take a look at the Wiki for setup information!